microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-04.md

 ## Success Criteria

-To complete this assignment, you must reach the following goals:
+To complete this challenge, you must reach the following goals:

 - The TrafficControl service saves the state of a vehicle (`VehicleState` class) using the state management building block after vehicle entry.
 - The TrafficControl service reads and updates the state of a vehicle using the state management building block after vehicle exit.
 - The final solution uses Azure Cache for Redis as state store

-This assignment targets the operation labeled as **number 3** in the end-state setup:
+This challenge targets the operation labeled as **number 3** in the end-state setup:

 ![](../images/Challenge-04/dapr-setup-assignment4.png)